 Gorakshep - the last place to sleep on Everest Base Camp Trek

-The lodge and grocery store sell bottles of water along the Trek.
+The lodge and grocery store sell bottles of water along the trek.
 The cost of the drink goes up as you ascend in altitude.
-Drink tap water by filling it into your water bottle, but don't forget to use the purification method before drinking.
+Fill your water bottle with tap water, but remember to purify it before drinking.

 Battery Charging, Hot Showers, and Internet Service

-The camera Battery and cell phone Battery go down quickly in cold temperatures.
-You can Charge the Batteries during the Trek, but it is not free.
-You will have electricity until the fourth night and solar power for the light and Battery Charging.
-You better bring a power bank to save money on Charging the Battery.
+Camera and cell phone batteries drain quickly in cold temperatures.
+You can charge the Batteries during the trek, but it is not free.
+You will have electricity until the fourth night and solar power for the lights and battery charging.
+You had better bring a power bank to save money on battery charging.

 As for Battery Charging, a Hot shower is also not free.
 Most places have a proper Hot Shower using solar, electricity, and gas.
 But you might need a Hot Shower with hot water in a bucket.

-You can use the internet every day along the Trek.
-There are two types of services for the internet: Everest Link top-up Wi-Fi cards or mobile data.
+You can use the internet every day during the trek.
+There are two types of internet services: Everest Link top-up Wi-Fi cards or mobile data.
 NCELL and NTC provide the service in the region, but NCELL has a better signal.
-Upon arrival at the airport, you can buy a SIM card with the data package, which you can use during the trip.
+Upon arrival at the airport, you can buy a SIM card with a data package, which you can use during the trip.

 Altitude Sickness and Prevention on the Trek

 Altitude Sickness is the main problem during Trekking to Everest Base Camp.
-Altitude Sickness is caused by low oxygen levels in the air and high atmospheric pressure in high Himalayan lands.
-There are two types of Altitude sickness.
-High Altitude Cerebral Edema (HACE) and High Altitude Pulmonary Edema (HAPE) HACE affects the brain with fluid, and HAPE affects the lung.
+Low oxygen levels and high atmospheric pressure in the high Himalayan lands cause it.
+There are two types of Altitude sickness: High-Altitude Cerebral Edema (HACE) and High-Altitude Pulmonary Edema (HAPE).
+HACE affects the brain with fluid, and HAPE affects the lungs.

-There will be early symptoms of the Altitude effect, so it will be easy to know if people suffer from it.
-Headache, vomiting, feeling like a drunk, feeling very tired while resting, difficulty sleeping, loss of appetite, difficulty breathing, tingling fingers, and a few others are the earlier symptoms of altitude sickness while Trekking at Everest Base Camp.
+Early symptoms of the Altitude effect will make it easy to determine if someone suffers.
+Headache, vomiting, feeling like a drunk, tired while resting, difficulty sleeping, loss of appetite, difficulty breathing, tingling fingers, and a few others are the earlier symptoms of altitude sickness while Trekking at Everest Base Camp.

-You can prevent Altitude Sickness and stay safe from it.
-Walk slowly, drink plenty of water and liquids, eat well, sleep well, and stay warm.
-Stop thinking about the Altitude trouble; tell the guide about the problem.
+You can prevent Altitude Sickness and stay safe by strolling, drinking plenty of water and liquids, eating well, sleeping well, and staying warm.
+Do not think about Altitude trouble; tell the guide about the problem.
 Have enough acclimatization rest days before visiting higher elevations, and start taking Diamox after 3500m to prevent Altitude Sickness.

 If the situation worsens after an acclimatization rest day, it is better to descend as soon as possible to the lower elevation.
 Having travel insurance for Everest Base Camp is highly recommended.
 Buy an insurance policy that covers any emergency evacuation service up to 6,000 m of elevation.